IDEA4RC/idea4rc-helm-capsule/README.md

 ## Configuration
 The idea here is to have a Capsule deployment that's easy to execute and as flexible as possible.
 This means that the user will be able to configure the main components freely and/or to turn on/off specific features.

 The main configuration file is the ```values.yaml``` at the root of the chart.
 This file contains all the variables used within the chart that are used to generate the actual yaml files that will be fed to Kubernetes.
 Users can override these values at their leisure.
-For example, keycloack authentication can be disabled simply by setting ```auth_enable: False```, multiple user roles can be defined by altering ```auth_policies```, FHIR docker image changed by replacing the ```fhir.server.image.tag``` with the desired version, etc. Users are invited to take a look at the ```values.yaml``` file to understand which variables can be interacted with.
+For example, keycloack authentication can be disabled simply by setting ```authEnable: False```, multiple user roles can be defined by altering ```auth_policies```, FHIR docker image changed by replacing the ```fhir.server.image.tag``` with the desired version, etc. Users are invited to take a look at the ```values.yaml``` file to understand which variables can be interacted with.

 Another way to alter the chart configuration is by overriding values when executing the install command by leveraging the ```--set``` switch.
 Multiple values can be overridden by passing multiple instances of the ```--set``` switch.